This is the featured image of the Use Clipping to Increase The Loudness of Your Track blog article.

-You’ve probably heard about the term “clipping” and might associate it with something bad or important to avoid.
-It’s true that generally speaking, you should avoid digital clipping on your channels and master bus.
-However, in this tutorial, we will focus on a “hard clipper” tool, and explain why and how you could use it to increase the overall loudness of your track.
+You've probably heard about the term "clipping" and might associate it with something terrible or essential to avoid.
+It's true that, generally speaking, you should avoid digital clipping on your channels and master bus.
+However, in this tutorial, we will focus on a "hard clipper" tool and explain why and how you could use it to increase the overall loudness of your track.

-Hard clippers don’t offer control parameters such as attack and release.
-In essence, the signal that exceeds the clipping threshold is simply chipped off the waveform.
-We could argue that this would make them more suited for guitars, instruments with harsh transients, and full mixes in general.
+Hard clippers don't offer control parameters such as attack and release.
+In essence, the signal that exceeds the clipping threshold is chipped off the waveform.
+We could argue that this would make them more suited for guitars, instruments with harsh transients, and full mixes.

 Let's start by listening to a short sequence made in our SoundBridge: DAW.
 It contains most of the elements of a full mix.